Electronic literature: Precursors

+A Song dynasty (c.
+1100) edition of the I Ching, a non-linear text used for divination.

-Scholars have discussed a range of pre-digital precursors to electronic literature, from the ancient Chinese book the I Ching, to inventor John Clark's mechanical Latin Verse Machine (1830-1843) to the Dadaist movement's cut-up technique.
+Scholars have discussed a range of pre-digital precursors to electronic literature, from the ancient Chinese book the I Ching, to inventor John Clark's mechanical Latin Verse Machine (1830–1843) to the Dadaist movement's cut-up technique.
 Print novels that were designed to be read non-linearly, such as Julio Cortázar's Hopscotch (1963) and Vladimir Nabokov's Pale Fire (1962), are cited as "print antecedents" of electronic literature.

 1950s

+In 1959, Theo Lutz wrote a poetry generator for the Z22 computer.
+This photo shows a museum visitor sitting at the teletype that would have printed out poems.

 The 1952 love letter generator that the British computer scientist Christopher Strachey wrote for the Manchester Mark 1 computer is probably the first example of literature that requires a computer to be generated or read.
 The work generates short love letters, and is an example of combinatory poetry, also called generative poetry.
 The original code has been lost, but digital poet and scholar Nick Montfort has reimplemented it based on remaining documentation of its output, and this version can be viewed in a web browser.

 In 1959 the German computer scientist Theo Lutz wrote Stochastic Texts, which "for many years was considered the first digital literary text."
 Stochastic Texts was a program written for a Z22 computer that "produced random short sentences based on a corpus of chapter titles and subjects from Franz Kafka's novel The Castle.
-Lutz's work has been discussed both as a very early work of electronic literature and as an important precursor to current AI-generated literature.
-The German philosopher and media scholar Hannes Bajohr writes that Stochastic Texts is an example of the "sequential paradigm" in generative literature, in opposition to newer examples of a "connectionist paradigm": "Instead of hoping to recreate intuition, genius, or expression, the logic of the machine itself – that is, the logic of deterministically executed rule steps – becomes aesthetically normative in Stochastische Texte."